Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 Campanile 10m (33ft) electromechanical bells

-The current tower dates from the mid-18th Century, restored in 1883.
+The current tower dates from the mid-18th century, restored in 1883.
 A drawing by Canaletto of around 1730 shows it once had a taller one with a sugar-loaf spire.
-As does a detail from a map of 1635 (below).
+As does a detail from a map of 1635 (right).

 Opening times